Heads of Laboratories

 The lab has also worked to understand how the introduction of specific molecules impacts RNA polymerase.
 To determine how the antibiotic rifampicin inhibits RNA polymerase function, Dr. Darst used a combination of x-ray crystallography and biochemical studies.
 Electron microscopy was used to reveal how a known regulatory factor modulates the transcript elongation process.

-Recent research from the Darst lab has also described the structure of the σ protein, the key transcription initiation factor in bacteria.
-Another recent structural study by members of the lab described the transcription-repair coupling factor, a protein cells use to remove RNA polymerase molecules stalled at sites of DNA damage and to recruit repair proteins to fix the damage.
+Research from the Darst lab has also described the structure of the σ protein, the key transcription initiation factor in bacteria.
+Another structural study by members of the lab described the transcription-repair coupling factor, a protein cells use to remove RNA polymerase molecules stalled at sites of DNA damage and to recruit repair proteins to fix the damage.

 Dr. Darst’s studies have furthered scientists’ knowledge of the transcription process in several ways.
 Structures of the RNA polymerase holoenzyme and holoenzyme with a promoter DNA fragment have provided insight into transcription initiation.
 In addition, high-resolution structures of σ factor domains in complex with promoter DNA or with inhibitory anti-σ factors have provided the basis for structural and functional analysis of the key regulatory factor in bacterial transcription.

 Dr. Darst is a faculty member in the Tri-Institutional Ph.D.
 Program in Chemical Biology.